 This cleaning tip is intended for smooth leathers only.

 Saddle soap comes in a few different colors.
-I prefer the yellow for versatility so that I don't have to buy a new container for each color of leather that I am cleaning.
+I prefer the yellow for its versatility so that I don't have to buy a new container for each color of leather that I am cleaning.

 Here is the process, in pictures, so that you know exactly what I am talking about.

 It’s pretty gnarly under there and it had only been a couple of weeks since this area of the car got a good cleaning.
 I’m sure anyone with kids can relate.